-- Time to reach cooking temperature (°C) - Average power draw when heating element is on (W) - Total energy consumption during heating phase (kJ) - Maximum water temperature (°C) - Heating Thermal efficiency from 30°C to 90°C
+- Time to reach working pressure (°C) - Average and max power draw when heating element is on (W) - Initial energy consumption during heating phase (Wh) - Maximum water temperature (°C)

-3.3 Phase 2: Pressure-Cooking Test
+4.3 Phase 2: Pressure-Cooking Test 4

 The Pressure-Cooking Test Evaluates the 'pressure-cooking phase' of the cooking process.
 The pressure-cooking phase is defined as the portion of the test after the set point has been reached, where the EPC is in its 'steady state' operation.
 For many EPCs during this phase, the heating element is turned on and off cyclically so as to maintain the set cooking temperature.